Mass-like invariants for asymptotically hyperbolic metrics: On the irreducible representations that appear in the classification

-defined on the space of metrics $\cM(M)$ and valued in the space of sections $\Gamma(E)$ of a geometric tensor bundle $E$ over $M$.
+defined on the space of metrics $\cM(M)$ on a manifold $M$ and with values in the space of sections $\Gamma(E)$ of a tensor bundle $E$ over $M$.
 These operators are required to be invariant under diffeomorphisms, meaning that

-for all $g \in \cM(M)$ and for all $\Psi \in \mathrm{Diff}(M)$.
+for all $g \in \cM(M)$ and for all $\Psi \in \operatorname{Diff}(M)$.
 When $M$ is non-compact and $g \in \cM(M)$ is asymptotic to a reference metric $g_0$, the further assumption that $F(g_0) = 0$ is made.
-In the sequel, differential operators that satisfy these properties will be called \emph{curvature operators} In fact, one may want to consider metrics defined only in a neighborhood of infinity of $M$.
-But since every such metric is the restriction of some metric globally defined on $M$ and since we are only interested in its asymptotic behaviour, there is no loss of generality when considering metrics of $\cM(M)$ only.
+In the sequel, differential operators that satisfy these properties will be called \emph{curvature operators}.
+In fact, one may want to consider metrics defined only in a neighborhood of infinity of $M$.
+But since every such metric is the restriction of some metric globally defined on $M$ and since we are only interested in its asymptotic behaviour, there is no loss of generality when considering metrics in $\cM(M)$ only.

 An essential role is then played by the linearization at $g_0$ of the operator $F$, particularly by its cokernel

 where $DF_{g_0} ^*$ is the formal $L^2$-adjoint of $DF_{g_0}$.
 When it is obvious from the context, we shall simply denote it by $DF^*$.
 Indeed, given a section $u \in \Gamma(E)$ and a metric $g \in \cM(M)$, we expand the contraction of $u$ and $F(g)$ with respect to the reference metric $g_0$ lifted to $\Gamma(E)$, as